From a single question in 1950 to the tools you use every day — told in reverse.

 AI stopped following instructions and started learning on its own.
+Deep learning cracked problems that hand-coded rules never could — and everything accelerated.

 In 1950, Turing published Computing Machinery and Intelligence and proposed something radical: what if machines could think?